Transport yourself back in time by visiting the delightful Georgian harbour village of Charlestown.

 Built and developed in late 1700 and early 1800, Charlestown is still a working port and has developed as a centre for tall ships and traditional sailing vessels over the past 20 years.

 During the summer months, there is so much going on in Charlestown, an amazing choice of eateries and bars, antique shops and art galleries.
-If none of these are for you then there are the amazing beaches, north and south and although not golden sanded, they are rugged, with great views out over St Austell bay.
+If none of these are for you then there are the amazing beaches, north and south and although not golden sanded, they are rugged, with great views over St Austell bay.

 During the winter months it’s a great place for an afternoon out and on a nice day there is nothing better than a tea party on one of its beaches, an hour or two beach combing or treat yourself to lunch in one of the various pubs.
-Some very beautiful tall ships use Charlestown as a winter maintenance port and is the permanent home to the Brig “Phoenix” a star in her own right having most recently been at the centre of the Moby Dick movie “Heart of the Sea”
+Some very beautiful tall ships use Charlestown as a winter maintenance port and is the winter home to the Brig “Phoenix” a star in her own right having most recently been at the centre of the Moby Dick movie “Heart of the Sea”

 There is a good-sized car park at the top of the village and it can be a great jumping off point for the coast path heading west out via the small fort on the headland it’s well worth.